GoogleContainerTools/kpt-functions-catalog/examples/upsert-resource-multiple/README.md

 ```

 kpt CLI accepts only one resource as fn-config.
 Hence, `upsert-resource` function
-accepts Custom Resource `UpsertResourceList` which is used to wrap multiple resources to upsert.
+accepts Resource `List` which is used to wrap multiple resources to upsert.
-You can find an example of Custom Resource `UpsertResourceList` at `.fn-config/fn-config.yaml`
+You can find an example ofqq `List` at `.fn-config/fn-config.yaml`

 ### Function invocation